Critically fixed Thurston maps: classification, recognition, and twisting: Critically fixed Thurston maps

 \subsection{The blow-up operation}

-In the following, let $G$ be a planar embedded graph in $\Sp$ and $\varphi$ be an element of $\Homeo^+(\Sp,V(G))$.
-We will now describe a construction that associates a critically fixed Thurston map $f\colon \Sp \to \Sp$ to every such pair~$(G, \varphi)$ by ``\emph{blowing up}'' each edge of~$G$.
-Mostly, we will follow the discussion from \cite[Section 4.1]{BHI_Obstructions}, but will slightly simplify the definition based on the specific features of the considered case.
+In the following, let $G$ be a planar embedded graph in~$\Sp$ and $\varphi$ be an element of $\Homeo^+(\Sp,V(G))$.
+We will now describe a construction that associates a critically fixed Thurston map $f\colon \Sp \to \Sp$ to every such pair~$(G, \varphi)$ by ``\emph{blowing up}'' each edge of~$G$ (see Figure~\ref{fig: blowup} for an illustration).
+We will follow the exposition from \cite[Section 4.1]{BHI_Obstructions}, but we will slightly simplify the definition based on the specific features of the considered case.

 First, for each edge $e \in E(G)$ we choose an open Jordan region $W_e \subset \Sp$ such that the following conditions hold: